EmmanuelFRANCOIS/React-Content-Sidepanel/README.md

 ## SETTINGS

 #### side
-The side the sidepanel will be sticked to.
+The side the sidepanel will be sticked to.<br />
 Possible values : "left" or "right"
 Default value : "right"